dotnet/android/Documentation/building/unix-instructions.md

   * NUnit-based unit tests, for stand-alone assemblies and utilities.

-  * `.apk`-based unit tests, which are NUnitLite-based tests that need to execute on an Android device.
+  * `.apk`-based unit tests, which are NUnitLite-based tests.

+    Note: apk-based tests need a running Android emulator or a connected Android device as an installation target.
+If either of them exists, the test apps are automatically installed, and if there isn't any available target, it will automatically create and run an emulator.

 All unit tests can be executed via the `make run-all-tests` target: